Reliance Worldwide (ASX:RWC): Plumbing supplies as a 4-decade high inflation hedge

 How it can overcome inflation

-As we mentioned in the introduction, Reliance Worldwide is attempting to overcome inflation by increasing prices – having done so by 10% in CY22.
+As we mentioned in the introduction, Reliance Worldwide is attempting to overcome inflation by increasing prices – having done so by 10% during CY22.
 Getting customers to accept price increases isn’t troublesome, given that plumbing work is typically urgent.

 Two things are troublesome instead.
 Firstly, it has so many prices to monitor including the materials it uses in product manufacturing (copper, brass, steel and resins).
 It also is on the hook for higher packaging and freight costs, not to mention higher energy bills, while getting less bang for its buck than prior to the pre-pandemic.
 It now takes 12 weeks for goods manufactured in Australia to be shipped to the US, double what it took pre-COVID.